MRALYTICS/DA-Bike-sales/README.md

-#Project Name DA-Bike-sales
+# PROJECT NAME:DA-BIKE-SALES

 ...

-#Project objective
-Discover commuters trends
+# PROJECT OBJECTIVE:Discover commuters trends

 ...

-#Data sourcing
-youtube(Alex the analyst)https://youtu.be/opJgMj1IUrc
+# DATA SOURCINGg:youtube(Alex the analyst)https://youtu.be/opJgMj1IUrc

-#Data transformation
+'''

+# DATA TRANAFORMATION:
 Removed duplicates

 Changed 'M" and "s" in column B(marital status) to Married and single

 Changed "m" amd "s" in column c (Gender) to Male and Female)

 Created a new column for "Age bracket" using the if statement

 ...

-#Findings and recommendation
+# FINDINGS AND RECOMMENDATIONS:

 I discovered commuters who stayed a mile away purchased more bikes i also dicoverd the middle age bracket purchased more bikes